alexac54767/Alexa-Fastpage/_posts/2022-11-08-collegeboardfinal.md

 toc: true
 comments: true
 layout: post
-title: Collegebaord Final
+title: Collegebaord Final Reflection/Night at the Museum
-description: The Process/Corrections of Taking my Collegebaord Final
+description: The Process/Corrections of Taking my Collegebaord Final as well as aspects of Night at the Museum
 permalink: /final/collegeboard
 image: /images/collegeboardfinal.jpg
 categories: [week 12]